thegecko/web-crypto/README.md

 ## All Browsers
 - Web Crypto cannot derive a public key from a private one
 - Unable to confirm the generated signature was correct (worked in chrome browser, not in python tests)
-- Web browsers won't be supported at all
+- Mobile web browsers won't be supported at all

 ## Firefox
 Import and export of private ECDSA keys unsupported: https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1133698